tmehta813/androidinternviewsquestions/README.md

-# Android Internviews Questions, that all you need
+# Android Interviews Questions, that all you need
-## It covers 90% of android interviews questions
+## It covers at-least 90%

 ### These questions were asked by following companies:
 * Flipkart